Master of Arts in Bioethics

 Completed in any combination of the options below:

-The thesis is the culminating product of a course of study designed to develop the student’s capacity for critical thinking about bioethics issues.
-The forms that master’s theses in bioethics may take demonstrate a great deal of variety, to fit each student’s educational interests and professional goals.
-Theses may be conceptual or empirical, may focus on preparation of bioethics manuscripts suitable for publication in journals in the student’s primary field, or may consist of an analytical report arising from a practicum experience.
+The capstone/thesis is a culminating product of a course of study designed to develop the student’s capacity for critical thinking about bioethics issues.
+The form that the capstone or thesis may take demonstrates a great deal of variety, to fit each student’s educational interests and professional goals.
+They may be conceptual or empirical, may focus on preparation of bioethics manuscripts suitable for publication in journals in the student’s primary field, or may consist of an analytical report arising from a practicum experience.
 Students have also developed and tested educational programs, course syllabi, and creative works and games designed to spur reflection and discussion about bioethics questions.